RUCAIBox/TDGMN/README.md

 # Person-Job-Fit

-this repository contains the source code for the EMNLP 2019 paper **Domain Adaptation for Person-Job Fit with Transferable Deep Global Match Network**
+This repository contains the source code for the EMNLP 2019 paper **Domain Adaptation for Person-Job Fit with Transferable Deep Global Match Network**

 ## Directory